 Mr Andre, who met Mrs Bean in September 2009, said he was "saddened to hear that Ivy has passed away" and offered his condolences to her family.

+"She was a lovely woman who had a brilliant sense of humour and we have stayed in touch since we met."
 Media gaze Mrs Bean accessed social networks using a computer given to the home by the local social services authority in 2007.

 Although the machine was originally intended for staff training purposes, staff decided to open it up to residents, said Mrs Wright.